EdwardAstill/connecty/documentation/standards/bolt/standard.md

 l_c = \min\left(|y-y_\text{edge}| - d_h/2,\ |z-z_\text{edge}| - d_h/2\right)
 $$

+**Note on edge distance definition**

+AISC 360-22 defines the clear distance $l_c$ in the **direction of the applied force**.
+For simplicity and conservatism, `connecty` instead uses the **minimum clear distance from the hole edge to any plate edge**, regardless of force direction.

+This approach may result in lower reported bearing or tear-out capacities compared to hand calculations that consider force direction explicitly.

 ### 4) Slip resistance (slip-critical joints) — J3.8 / J3.9

 When `connection_type="slip-critical"`, `connecty` evaluates slip in addition to the bearing-type limit states: